The Eternal Cylinder review: an outlandish, delightful, and surprisingly approachable survival adventure

 The Eternal Cylinder has, it seems to me, been pulled in several directions at once: between its brilliant central premise of the cylinder itself (I mean, look at it!), the requirements of creating an engaging game with a loveable central character, and the need to make a game that showcased Ace Team’s extraordinary creative and game design talents.
 These are tensions that result in, well, some tension within the game experience.
 There were occasional moments of not knowing what to do, and an overall feeling that parts of the game were “stubs” that exist and yet aren’t explored to the fullness of their potential.
 It’s a rich game, though, and one that I was surprised at by turns.

-A big save, and a contributing factor to my sense of satisfaction, is that the game is beautifully narrated and pitched upon a weird and charming story (a significant contributor to which, Jonas Kyrates, has produced work you might have encountered before in The Sea Will Claim Everything and The Talos Principle).
+A big save, and a contributing factor to my sense of satisfaction, is that the game is beautifully narrated and pitched upon a weird and charming story (a significant contributor to which, Jonas Kyratzes, has produced work you might have encountered before in The Sea Will Claim Everything and The Talos Principle).
 This story encompasses the entire game.
 Within it there are moments of genuine surprise, powerful elements of mystery, and scenes of horror.
 The tale has a child-like sense of wonder, and a comfortableness to it, like a familiar bed-time story.
 And yet it is also furnished with the sort of ambulatory nightmarishness that gives Ace Team their enormous aesthetic power.
 There were times when I felt distinctly uncomfortable, and even terrified for my waddling family.

 Despite this, The Eternal Cylinder never really feels like it is about its story, if that makes sense.
 Even while the story encompasses it, and wraps everything in the sort of friendly narrative glow that is so often missing from other games, it is what you see in the camera, this multicoloured world being flattened, that is the star.
 It’s Ace Team’s enormous aesthetic power, which, ultimately, I feel The Eternal Cylinder is a vehicle for.
 And this is the crucial reason why you should buy and play The Eternal Cylinder.